desnes/desnes/README.md

 - **Data Visualization**: Creating insightful and interactive visualizations using Power BI.
 - **Cloud Computing**: Learning about and working with cloud services such as AWS, Azure, and Google Cloud.
 - **Cybersecurity**: Understanding security principles and practices to protect systems and data.
-- **Ethical Hacking**: Exploring ethical hacking techniques to identify and fix vulnerabilities.
+- **Ethical Hacking**: Using Kali Linux and tools like Nmap, Metasploit, and Wireshark for penetration testing and vulnerability assessment.

 ### 🌟 Projects